Whiz: A Fast and Flexible Data Analytics System

-We observe that the above limitations arise fundamentally from (1) {\em tight coupling between data and compute}, and (2) {\em intermediate data agnosticity}.
-Our new framework, {\name}, cleanly separates computation from all intermediate data.
+Instead of adopting point fixes to today's systems and work within compute-centricity limitations, this paper seeks a ground-up redesign.
+We observe that the above limitations arise from (1) tight {\em coupling} between intermediate data and compute, and (2) {\em intermediate data agnosticity}.
+Our framework, {\name}, cleanly separates computation from all intermediate data.
 Intermediate data is written to/read from a separate distributed key-value datastore.
-The store is programmable -- applications can provide custom logic for monitoring runtime properties of intermediate data.
-We introduce an event abstraction that allows the store to signal to an execution layer when an application's intermediate data values satisfy certain properties.
-Monitoring and events thus enable {\em data-driven computation} in \name{}.
-That is, based on runtime data properties, the execution layer decides {\em what logic} to launch in order to further process data generated, {\em how many parallel tasks} to launch and {\em when/where to launch} them, and {\em which resources} to allocate to tasks to process specific data.
-These aspects of data-driven computation help to improve performance, efficiency, isolation, and flexibility, across a range of application domains, relative to compute-centricity.
+The store offers programmable visibility -- applications can provide custom routines for monitoring runtime data properties.
+An event abstraction allows the store to signal to an execution layer when an application's runtime data values satisfy certain properties.
+Decoupling, monitoring, and events enable {\em data-driven computation}: based on data properties, \name{} decides {\em what logic} to launch in order to further process data generated, {\em how many parallel tasks} to launch, {\em when/where to launch} them, and {\em what resources} to allocate to tasks.
+We show that such data-driven computation helps improve performance, efficiency, isolation, and flexibility, across a range of different application domains.